Laser Beam Machining: Definition, Working Principle And Application

 • Liquid lasers

-Laser Beam Machining uses a solid state laser called Rubi Crystal for generation of laser beam.
+Laser Beam Machining uses a solid-state laser called Rubi Crystal for the generation of laser beams.

 What is Laser Beam Machining?

-Laser beam machining is a machining process where high intense laser light is focused on a small area of a workpiece, causing that area to melt due to extreme heat and then vaporizes to remove material.
+Laser beam machining is a machining process where highly intense laser light is focused on a small area of a workpiece, causing that area to melt due to extreme heat and then vaporize to remove material.
 Laser beam machining uses thermal energy to remove material from the workpiece.

 Laser Beam Machining Working Principle